 The purpose of vulnerability scanning is to ensure that there are no known vulnerabilities (or that relevant vulnerabilities are identified and remediation plans in place to mitigate them) on the Network Product, both in the OS and in the applications installed, that can be detected by means of automatic testing tools via the Internet Protocol enabled network interfaces.

-Vulnerability scanning tools can report false positives and they shall be investigated and documented in the test report.
+Vulnerability scanning tools may also report false positives and they shall be investigated and documented in the test report.

-The test for this requirement can be carried out using a suitable tool or manually performed as described below.
+The test for this requirement can be carried out using a vulnerability assessment tool (e.g., OpenVAS, Nessus) or manually performed as described below.
 If a tool is used then the tester needs to provide evidence, e.g. by referring to the documentation of the tool, that the tool actually provides functionality equivalent to the steps described below.

 Threat References: TR 33.926 [4]